iLert/docs/user-administration/user-roles-and-permissions.md

 ---
 description: >-
-  iLert's flexible role management allows you to easily setup access for your users.
+  ilert's flexible role management allows you to easily setup access for your users.
 ---